UltraCart/rest_api_v2_sdk_php/docs/Api/OrderApi.md

 Update an order

 Update a new order on the UltraCart account.
+This is probably NOT the method you want.
+It is rare to update a completed order.
+This will not trigger charges, emails, or any other automation.

 ### Example
 ```php